ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 First to see that right/left adjoint functors preserve limits/colimits:
 We discuss the case of the right adjoint functor preserving limits.
-The other case is directly anlogous (just reverse the direction of all arrows).
+The other case is directly analogous (just reverse the direction of all arrows).

 So let  $\underset{\longleftarrow}{\lim}_i X_i$
 be the limit over some diagram $\left\{ X_i \overset{f_\alpha}{\to} X_j\right\}_{i,j \in I, \alpha \in I_{i,j}}$.